Cacti/documentation/Data-Input-Methods.md

 string must be defined here.

-The `Output Fields` box is used to define each field that you expect back from the script and will be eventually stored in both the database and RRD files.
+The `Output Fields` box is used to define each field that you expect back from the script and will be eventually stored in both the database and RRDfiles.

 *All **Data Input Methods** must have at least one output field defined*, but may have more than one depending on the type.